 a bit closer, much more so before steaming

 a “mistake” that may lead to a future accessory, with some revising and planning

-I am using Stitch Painter to plot out my repeats, exporting files as .cut files, using win crea to import cuts and download to console with a cable purchased from England.
-I replaced an ill tower dell with a 64 bit dell laptop half its age, and am now running windows XP instead of 98!
+I am using Stitch Painter to plot out my repeats, exporting files as .cut files, using win-crea to import cuts and download to console with a cable purchased from England.
+I replaced an ill tower dell with a 64-bit dell laptop half its age, and am now running Windows XP instead of 98!
 My leaps into the present technologies/software are made using apple products.
-Technique 129 will work, color may need to be reversed using the alter loop, or within wincrea depending on how the pattern is drawn in the original graph, but that is a topic for another day (see april 2011 post: a bit on Passap for some information on Tech129).
-Back lock on N throughout, front lock on LX (slip/part on main bed for Japanese KMs).
+Technique 129 will work, color may need to be reversed using the alter loop, or within wincrea depending on how the pattern is drawn in the original graph, but that is a topic for another day (see April 2011 post: a bit on Passap for some information on Tech129).
+Back lock on N throughout, front lock on LX (slip/part on the main bed for Japanese KMs).
 Single bed slip and tuck stitches may also produce “bubbles” of a different quality.